 Diversity is a hot topic in today’s climate, and businesses are answering the call.
 If you want your business to provide more quality job opportunities for Black candidates, consider registering with some of the top minority recruiting platforms.
 These sites target specific groups based on race and sometimes gender, industry, and more.
 Check out the resources below:

-- Black Career Women Network: This site is aimed at supporting Black women with resources to help with professional development and career mentorship.
+- Black Career Women Network: This site supports Black women with resources for professional development and career mentorship.

 - Black Career Network: A diversity recruitment platform on which you can post job openings.